afoley587/terraform-fastapi-provider/README.md

 So, lets get started!

 ## Python
 So, in order to interact with an API, we need an API.
-So lets build one.
+So let's build one.
 In this post, we are going to use FastAPI as our API of choice.

 ### Layout